Search

 Email coach

-Steven Boyle joined the men's lacrosse staff in the summer of 2014.
+Coach Boyle joined the men's lacrosse staff in the summer of 2014.
 A former standout player at Johns Hopkins, Boyle came to Drexel after serving as an assistant at Brown for the previous three seasons.
+Since his arrival on campus the Dragons have qualified for eight of nine CAA postseason tournaments.

 Boyle's offensive unit led the CAA in scoring during the 2019 season and finished 13th in the nation with more than 13 goals per game.
 Drexel's man-up unit scored 39 goals, the most in the nation, one more than Penn State.
 The team also had a .473 extra-man percentage, which was fourth in all of Division I. Three of Drexel's offensive players were named to All-CAA teams in 2019.
 In 2018, the Dragons also scored more than 10 goals per game and led the CAA in shooting percentage (.315).
 The previous season, Drexel's man-up unit led the CAA and finished 13th in the nation.